lucass-carneiro/QuasinormalModes.jl/docs/src/schw.md

 2. `computeEigenvalues`: Compute a single, or a list of eigenvalues.
 3. `eigenvaluesInGrid`: Find all eigenvalues in a certain numerical grid.

 Depending on the problem type, these functions return and behave differently.
-In a `QuadraticEigenvalueProblem` for instance, `computeDelta!` returns a polynomial whose roots are the eigenvalues of the ode.
+In a `QuadraticEigenvalueProblem` for instance, `computeDelta!` returns a polynomial whose roots are the eigenvalues of the ODE.
 In a `NumericAIMProblem` it returns a value of the quantization condition at a given point, which means that in this case it behaves as a numerical function that can be used with an external root finding algorithm.
 To see the behaviour of these functions with each problem type I suggest reading the [API Reference](api_ref.md) where specific descriptions can be found.

 First, we will call `computeEigenvalues(p_ana, c_ana)`.
 This returns an array with all the roots of the quantization condition.
 We will sort the array by descending order in the imaginary part and after that we will filter the array to remove entries whose real part is too small or with a positive imaginary part and print the result to `stdout`: